PROBUPHINE® (buprenorphine) Implant

 U.S. buprenorphine prescriptions have exceeded those of methadone

-A final Phase 3 double-blind, double dummy clinical study of 177 patients met the pre-specified endpoint of non-inferiority as well as all secondary endpoints.
+A pivotal Phase 3 double-blind, double dummy clinical study of 177 patients met the pre-specified endpoint of non-inferiority as well as all secondary endpoints (Rosenthal, R., Lofwall, M., Kim, S., Chen,M., Beebe, K., Vocci, F. et al. (2016) Effect of buprenorphine implants on illicit opioid use among abstinent adults with opioid dependence treated with sublingual buprenorphine: a randomized clinical trial.
+JAMA 316: 282-290.).
 Data from that trial also indicate that patients who were clinically stable on 8mg or less of buprenorphine per day maintained stability when transferred to Probuphine and were more likely to sustain abstinence from illicit opioids throughout the six months than those being treated with sublingual buprenorphine.
-Prior to the final Phase 3 trial, the efficacy and safety of Probuphine were studied in several other clinical trials, including a 163-patient, placebo-controlled study over a 24-week period (published in the Journal of the American Medical Association (JAMA)), and a follow on study of 287 patients (published in the journal Addiction).
+The efficacy and safety of Probuphine were also studied in several other clinical trials, including a 163-patient, placebo-controlled study over a 24-week period (published in the Journal of the American Medical Association (JAMA)), and a follow on study of 287 patients (published in the journal Addiction).

-Physicians certified to prescribe buprenorphine products who would like more information about Probuphine or the certification process for prescribing Probuphine may contact Titan's commercialization partner Braeburn Pharmaceuticals Inc. here or may learn more at www.probuphineREMS.com.
+Healthcare providers certified to prescribe buprenorphine products who would like more information about Probuphine or the certification process for prescribing Probuphine may contact Titan or may learn more at www.probuphineREMS.com.

 Certification Process for Prescribing Probuphine

-Braeburn Pharmaceuticals Inc. provides eligible health care providers with the necessary training and certification to prescribe Probuphine.
+Through the PROBUPHINE REMS Program, Titan provides eligible health care providers with the necessary training and certification.

 - Information on Probuphine and selection of suitable patients